What Is the Asylum Clock?

 After submitting your I-765, here is what to expect:

-- I-797 Receipt Notice (2–4 weeks): USCIS confirms receipt of your application.
+- I-797 Receipt Notice: USCIS confirms receipt of your application after accepting it for processing.

 - Biometrics appointment (if required): USCIS may schedule you for fingerprinting and photographs.
 This is separate from the I-589 biometrics.